-2. If I wish to study part-time at UW, must I be seeking a degree?
+2. If I want to study part-time at UW, do I have to take a degree?

-No. If you simply wish to pursue specific interests without seeking a degree, you may enrol in courses as a non-degree or post-degree student.
-However, you must apply for admission to the University in the usual way and pay the appropriate tuition.
-Normal admission requirements must be met.
+No. If you want to pursue specific interests without seeking a degree, you can enrol in courses as a non-degree or post-degree student.
+However, you must apply for admission to the University and pay the appropriate tuition.
+Admission requirements must be met.
 The courses you take on a non-degree or post-degree basis will earn credits which may be used towards a degree should you decide to, and qualify to, enter a degree program at a later date.

 3. What if my study skills are rusty?